griquelme/tidyms/docs/quickstart.rst

 provided through the :py:class:`ms_feature_validation.DataContainer` object.
-The DataContainer object organizes the data matrix, feature metadata and sample metadata in three different DataFrames and manages several common tasks such as computing metrics, normalization plotting features and :term:`data curation`.
+The DataContainer object organizes the data matrix, feature metadata and sample metadata in three different DataFrames and manages several common tasks such as computing metrics, normalization, plotting features and :term:`data curation`.

 Computing feature metrics